-Our House has come a long way since it was first built in 1895, to house the Sisters of the Community of the Sacred Name.
 A grade 1, category 1 heritage building, it has served the Christchurch Community for over 120 years.
-In 2014, the former convent became Home & Family's house, or 'Our House.'
-There's something incredibly special about this story and the unique opportunity we were given to weave together heritage and social history, that is so significant to Christchurch.
+In 2014, the former convent became Home & Family’s house, known as ‘Our House.’

 Following the devastating Canterbury Earthquakes, Home & Family lost the building that had housed its head office and counselling services.
 In 2014, thanks to the enormous generosity of the Sisters and Trustees to the Community of the Sacred Name, Home & Family secured ownership of the old convent building.